Sanders raised $46.5 million in February, while rival Warren took in $29 million

 WASHINGTON/SELMA, Ala.
-(Reuters) - Democratic presidential front-runner Bernie Sanders raised $45 million in February, his campaign said on Sunday, and will launch new television ad buys in nine states with primaries later this month, after Super Tuesday’s contests.
+(Reuters) - Democratic U.S. presidential front-runner Bernie Sanders raised $45 million in February, his campaign said on Sunday, and will launch new television ad buys in nine states with primaries later this month after this week’s Super Tuesday’s contests.

 The announcement came the day after former Vice President Joe Biden scored a decisive victory over Sanders in South Carolina.
-That was the fourth nominating contest in the Democratic race to pick a challenger to Republican President Donald Trump in the Nov.
+That was the fourth nominating contest in the state-by-state Democratic race to pick a challenger to Republican President Donald Trump in the Nov.
 3 election.

+Biden’s campaign reported raising $5 million the day of the South Carolina primary and he told CNN his February haul was around $18 million.

 Meanwhile, rival Elizabeth Warren, who struggled to a fifth-place finish in South Carolina, raised more than $29 million in February, her campaign manager Roger Lau said in a memo to supporters on Sunday.
 That figure, which was driven by a pair of strong debate performances this month, is more than Warren’s previous total for any quarter.